A look back at the night new Jayhawk Isaiah Moss scored 19 points in 96 seconds for Iowa | Tale of the Tait

 In a 20-point game against Iowa State during the 2018-19 season, Moss hit 8 of 12 shots from the floor, including 4 of 5 from 3-point range in a 14-point Hawkeyes’ win.
 The very next time out, in a win over Northern Iowa, Moss finished with 4 points and misfired on all three of his 3-point attempts.

-But even at that, 4-of-5 one night and 0-of-3 the next still produced a 50% stretch, a fact that inspired Southard to call Moss, “one of Iowa’s more reliable offensive pieces for sure.”
+But even at that, 4 of 5 one night and 0 of 3 the next still produced a 50% stretch, a fact that inspired Southard to call Moss, “one of Iowa’s more reliable offensive pieces for sure.”

 That kind of up-and-down reality, however, kept him from gaining more notoriety and becoming a bona fide star at Iowa.
 But Southard said he could see Moss’ skill set translating well to what Kansas is looking for from him.